tessgi/TessGiWebsite/content/news/tess-news-aug10-2021.md

 The second planet, LTT 1445Ac,  was discovered by the authors using TESS data, and was found to have an orbital period of 3.1 days.

 Utilizing radial velocity measurements taken from additional facilities, the mass and radius of the two planet were determined.
 LTT 1445Ab  has a mass of 2.87 M<sub>Earth</sub>  and a radius of 1.304 R<sub>Earth</sub>, consistent with an Earth-like composition of 33% iron and 67% magnesium silicate.
-LTT 1445Ac has a mass of 1.54 M<sub>Earth</sub>   (0.161 M<sub>Sun</sub>) and a minimum radius of 1.15 R<sub>Earth</sub>.
+LTT 1445Ac has a mass of 1.54 M<sub>Earth</sub>    and a minimum radius of 1.15 R<sub>Earth</sub>.

 The orbits of the two planets are consistent with being circular, but they are mutually inclined by at least 2.25 degrees.

-Photometry and spectroscopy of the three stars in the system indicate that LTT 1445C ((0.161 M<sub>Sun</sub>)is likely the source of the 1.4 day rotation period, whilst LTT 1445B (0.215 M<sub>Sun</sub>) has a rotation period of 6.7 days.
+Photometry and spectroscopy of the three stars in the system indicate that LTT 1445C (0.161 M<sub>Sun</sub>) is likely the source of the 1.4 day rotation period, whilst LTT 1445B (0.215 M<sub>Sun</sub>) has a rotation period of 6.7 days.
 The planet host star, LTT 1445A, has a likely rotation period of 85 days.

 All data collected on this triple M-dwarf system, indicate that it is in a special evolutionary stage where the most massive M dwarf has spun down, the intermediate mass M dwarf is in the process of spinning down, while the least massive stellar component has not yet begun to spin down.